 In Northern Ireland, Council Tax Reduction is known as ‘Rate Relief’.
 You can find more information about applying for Rate Relief on the NI Direct website.

 Your Council Tax bill can also be reduced in some other situations:

-- 25% discount if you’re living alone, or if the other person you live with has been diagnosed with a Dementia or Alzheimer’s disease.
+- 25% discount if you’re living alone, or if the other person you live with has been diagnosed with Dementia or Alzheimer's.